top of page

 Donna.jpg

-Donna Riguidel, CD Major (Ret)
+Donna Van Leusden (Riguidel), CD Major (Ret)

-Donna Riguidel joined the Communications Reserve in 1993, leaving in 1997 as a result of MST.
 After her daughter was born, she decided to rejoin out of a sense of responsibility to those still in uniform to try and work on the issue.
-She has worked as a Public Affairs Officer with the RCAF and the CA as a full time reservist, supporting Regular and Reserve Forces on domestic operations and international NATO training since 2006.
+She worked as a Public Affairs Officer with the RCAF and the CA as a full time reservist, supporting Regular and Reserve Forces both domestically and abroad since 2006, being awarded a Canada Command Commendation, and a Division Commander Commendation.
 Since 2015, she has worked closely with the Association of Alberta Sexual Assault Services to build a strong survivor support effort in uniform, and is a qualified facilitator for their First Responder to Sexual Assault Disclosures program.
-Donna is also qualified as a facilitator in Leading Change, Foundational for Bystander Empowerment.
-Medically released on 30 March 2022 due to PTSD from Sexual Misconduct, she still retains hope that we can address the issue, collaboratively with the CAF and other uniform services.
-The training was borne of over seven years of formal and informal training in survivor support, gender violence, and culture change.
+Donna is also qualified as a facilitator in Leading Change, Foundational for Bystander Empowerment, and completed “Counselling Adult Survivors of Gender Violence” a 14 week long program.
+While still serving, she also proudly represented Team Canada at the 2018 Invictus Games in Sydney Australia in cycling, swimming, archery, and wheelchair basketball.

 Carly.jpg